FMI logo

 There are alternative implementations depending on the use case and data availability:

-1. The FMU implements an XCP slave which provides access to measurement and calibration variables of the virtual ECU and handles the communication protocol with the XCP master in the MCD tool.
-The necessary information for an MCD tool is given in a description file which follows the ASAM MCD-2 MC standard (aka A2L, also [ASAP2]) and customarily carries the file extension .a2l.
+1. The FMU implements one or more XCP slaves which provide access to measurement and calibration variables of the virtual ECU and handles the communication protocol with the XCP master in the MCD tool.
+The necessary information for an MCD tool is given in one or more variable description files which follow the ASAM MCD-2 MC standard (aka A2L, also [ASAP2]) and customarily carry the file extension .a2l.
 For further details see Section 4.

 2. An external XCP slave implementation accesses the memory of the virtual ECU to expose the XCP protocol to the MCD tool.
-In this case, the importer needs to provide such an XCP slave implementation using the A2L description file. fmi3IntermediateUpdateCallback calls or the clocks mechanism could be used to synchronize DAQ lists.
+In this case, the importer needs to provide such an XCP slave implementation using the A2L variable description file(s) provided by the FMU. fmi3IntermediateUpdateCallback calls or the clocks mechanism could be used to synchronize DAQ lists.
 For further details see Section 5.

-It is also possible for an FMU to have an integrated XCP service and allow memory access for an external XCP service.
+It is also possible for an FMU to have integrated XCP services and to allow memory access for an external XCP service.

 The importer might also use the A2L address, type, layout and scaling information to use direct memory access into the virtual ECU.
 As this approach does not use the standardized XCP protocol it is not further described in this layered standard.